 After Justinian died in 565 AD, Justin II became the next Roman Emperor.
 But Justin and his successors could not hold the great empire Justinian had reassembled.
 It was too expensive to pay for all those soldiers and ships.

 In 568 AD, the Lombards invaded Italy and took half of it away from Rome.
+Justin, short of cash, stopped paying tribute to the Sassanian king Khosrau, but that started a war in the east.
 By 620 AD, the Visigoths had pushed the Romans out of Spain as well.
-The Romans were always at war with the Sassanids in West Asia, and that was so expensive that there was not enough money left over to keep control of the Western Mediterranean.

 Then during the reigns of the emperors Tiberius II and Maurice, the Avars and Slavs invaded Greece across the Danube.
 In 591 AD, Maurice managed to push the Sassanids back enough to stop fighting them and go fight the Slavs for a while.
 But he cut the pay of the soldiers, and also tried to make them spend the winter north of the Danube.
 It was too cold and unpleasant there.
 In 602 the soldiers revolted.
 They killed Maurice and his family, and named a new emperor, Phocas (FOE-kass).